 Nothing Puts You in the Holiday Spirit Like LSAT Diagramming

-Knowing how to identify and diagram conditional relationships is necessary for doing well on the LSAT (That is, If Do Well on LSAT -> Know how to Diagram); they are seen throughout Logical Reasoning and many of the most confusing rules in Logic Games are often conditional.
+Knowing how to identify and diagram conditional relationships is necessary for doing well on the LSAT (That is, If Do Well on LSAT -> Know how to Diagram); they are seen throughout Logical Reasoning.
 If you misrepresent one of these rules, it is quite literally game over.

 Learning to diagram properly may be difficult at first, and rightly so, as you’re essentially learning a new language, that of logic, but if you master this vital skill early in class you’ll have an excellent foundation for understanding future, more difficult concepts.
 Below are a number of harder conditional diagramming drills to help you learn this vitally important skill.
 Try and diagram every conditional relationship you encounter and infer any supported conclusions.